What are Medicaid Asset Protection Trusts (MAPTs) and What are the Alternatives?

 Myth: “A MAPT protects my children’s inheritance.”

-Reality: A MAPT protects Medicaid eligibility.
+Reality: A MAPT primarily protects Medicaid eligibility.
 Any inheritance benefit is secondary and uncertain.

 Myth: “My parents can still use the assets if they really need them.”